Chill-Astro/Calculator/README.md

 ## Installation :

-1. Download the `.msix` and `.cer` files from the [releases](https://github.com/Chill-Astro/Calculator/releases/latest) page.
+1. Download the `.msix` and `.cer` files from the [latest release.](https://github.com/Chill-Astro/Calculator/releases/latest)
-2. Import the `.cer` file to your trusted root certificates store.
-(This is only required for the first installation).
+2. Import the `.cer` file to your `Trusted Root Certificates` Store. [ This is only required for the first installation ].
 3. Install the `.msix` file as you normally would.

 ---